Estimating the Degree Centrality Ranking of a Node: Introduction

 As we discussed, current literature focuses mainly on approximating values of different centrality measures or network parameters.
-But in real life applications, most of the time, actual value is not important, \textit{what's important is where you stand}, not with respect to the mean but with respect to others.
-For example, in entrance examination systems, importance is given to the percentile of a person not the percentage.
+However, in real-life applications, most of the time, the actual value is not important, \textit{what's important is where you stand}, not with respect to the mean but with respect to others.
+For example, in entrance examination systems, importance is given to the percentile of a person, not the percentage.
 Percentile is an estimate of the ranking of a candidate.
-Similarly in social networks, each person would like to estimate her ranking to know how strong she is in the network.
+Similarly, in social networks, each person would like to estimate her ranking to know how strong she is in the network.
 This ranking can be based on any centrality measure or network parameter depending on the context.
-S Fortunato et al. proposed an algorithm to approximate Page Rank value using in-degree of the node \cite{fortunato2005make}.
-Calculating global parameters using local information of the node is future of the approximation algorithms in complex networks.
+Fortunato et al. proposed an algorithm to approximate PageRank value using in-degree of the node \cite{fortunato2005make}.
+Calculating global parameters using local information of the node is the future of the approximation algorithms in complex networks \cite{saxena2017global}.
 In this paper, we focus on estimating the degree centrality ranking of a node using local information.
-A node having more number of neighbors has higher ranking.
+A node having more number of neighbors has a higher ranking.

-One simple way to calculate degree centrality ranking of a node, is to get the degree centrality value of all the nodes, order them, and get ranking of the desired node.
-Complexity of this process will be $O(n log n)$, given that we have the entire network in hand.
+A straightforward way to calculate the degree centrality rank of a node, is to get the degree centrality value of all the nodes, order them, and get the rank of the desired node.
+The complexity of this process will be $O(n log n)$, given that we have the entire network in hand.
 Instead of this, we propose a method to estimate the degree ranking of a node using network parameters without having the complete structure of the graph.
-In real world networks, degree centrality follows power law distribution.
-Barabasi and Albert observed this pattern and proposed an evolving model(BA networks) to generate synthetic networks similar to real world networks \cite{barabasi1999emergence}.
-This model is based on preferential attachment where, probability of a node getting a new connection is directly proportional to its degree.
+In real-world networks, degree centrality follows a power-law distribution.
+Barabasi and Albert observed this pattern and proposed an evolving model (BA networks) to generate synthetic networks similar to real-world networks \cite{barabasi1999emergence}.
+This model is based on preferential attachment where probability of a node getting a new connection is directly proportional to its degree.